Housing Benefit is a means tested benefit paid by Local Authorities to help people on low incomes to meet the cost of rented accommodation.

 NOTE: New claims for HB can only be made by claimants who:

-Everyone else, not currently getting Housing Benefit, who needs help to pay rent and tenancy service charges, will need to claim Universal Credit.
+Everyone else, not currently getting Housing Benefit, who needs help to pay rent and certain service charges, will need to claim Universal Credit.

 But note, currently someone already getting Housing Benefit will only need to move over to UC under certain changes in circumstance.
 Click here

-for who has to make a new claim for Universal Credit
+for what changes 'triggers' a new claim for Universal Credit

 An award of HB helps the claimant pay the rent for the property occupied by their family.
 The calculation takes into account the circumstances of the claimant, their partner (if they have one), their dependent children (if they have any) and any 'non-dependants' that live with them.